Davis Cup 2021 | Schedules and calendar of all matches

-The Davis Cup finals 2021 gather the 18 best countries from the world of tennis and will make them participate in a high tension championship that will be held in Madrid, Insbruck and Turin.
+The Davis Cup finals 2021 have gathered the 18 best countries from the world of tennis and we detail the entire calendar and the matches that are played in Madrid, Insbruck and Turin.

-Spain will debut on Friday, November 26 against Ecuador at 4:00 p.m.
-(CET).
+Spain debuted last Friday, November 26 against Ecuador and will face today the Russian Federation.
 Nevertheless, If you don’t want to miss a game, discover the full schedule and where you can see the different matches.

 DAVIS CUP CALENDAR 2021